CharbelElBateh/CharbelElBateh/README.md

 * 🌍  I'm based in Lebanon
 * ✉️  You can contact me at [charbelelbateh@gmail.com](mailto:charbelelbateh@gmail.com)
-* 🧠  I'm learning JavaScript, HTML & CSS
+* 🧠  I'm learning JavaScript
 * 💻 I am interested in learning NodeJS, ReactJS and Solidity
 * 🤝  I'm open to collaborating on interesting projects
 * ⚡  I am obsessed with debugging